Mere Correspondence

 No screens.
 No algorithms.
 No inbox.
 There is no digital archive.
 When you've read it, it goes on a shelf or in a drawer.
 It doesn't disappear into a feed.

 My name is Tim Clark.
-I live with my wife and four kids and I write about the things I can't stop thinking about — the ideas that surface in ordinary moments and won't let go until I've followed them somewhere true.
+I live with my wife and four kids, and I write about the things I can't stop thinking about — the ideas that surface in ordinary moments and that won't let go until I follow them somewhere.

 The world is full of content that costs nothing to produce, nothing to consume, and nothing to discard.
 This costs something.
 It asks you to sit down, be still, and reckon with an idea.
-The friction is a feature.
+It asks something of you.
+That's the point.
 And if something in a letter moves you — write back.
 The address is on every one.

 Every letter passes through three gates before it ships:

+Is it true?
 Is it good?
-Is it true?
 Is it beautiful?

 If not all three, it doesn't go out.